kubernetes/enhancements/keps/sig-node/3008-cri-class-based-resources/README.md

 and make progress.
 -->

-- Interface or mechanism for configuring the class resources (responsibility of the container runtime).
+- Interface or mechanism for configuring the QoS-class resources (responsibility of the container runtime).
-- Enumerating possible (class) resource types or their detailed behavior
+- Enumerating possible (QoS-class) resource types or their detailed behavior
 - Resource status/capacity (will be addressed in a separate KEP)
-- Discovery of the class-based resources (will be addressed in a separate KEP)
+- Discovery of the QoS-class resources (will be addressed in a separate KEP)
 - Access control (will be addressed in a separate KEP)

 ## Implementation phases

-We have split the full implementation of class resources into multiple phases, building functionality gradually, step-by-step.
+We have split the full implementation of QoS-class resources into multiple phases, building functionality gradually, step-by-step.
 The goal is to make the discussions more focused and easier.
 We may also learn on the way, insights from earlier phases affecting design choises made in the later phases,